 After the daily miracle of making it downstairs without breaking my neck, the first priority was—yes, coffee.
 Blessed coffee!

 But even in squinch-eyed stumbling semi-conscious coma, no way would there be instant.
 Or even pre-ground.
 Bean.
-Bean, boy, bean's the thing, to awaken the consciousness of the king.
-(Oh God, apologies to Shakespeare!)
-I measured the water into the kettle, measured the coffee beans into the grinder (more than once dumping the water into the grinder—wonder I wasn't electrocuted!), ground—the buzzing whine my real alarm call of the day—the beans, dumped into cone lined with paper filter, gurgled in the boiled water.
-Then—the bliss of the brewing coffee's rising scent, the tantalizing drip of bitter brew in cup—come on, damnit, drip!—and then, the finished cup.
-A quick splash of heavy cream—forget half and half—and the soothing tan nectar was coating tongue, cascading throat, warming stomach, infusing blood.
+Bean, boy, bean’s the stuff to drink, to open eye and kick-start think.
+(Apologies to Housman!)
+I measured the water into the kettle, measured the coffee beans into the grinder (more than once dumping the water into the grinder—wonder I wasn’t electrocuted!), ground—the buzzing whine my real alarm call of the day—the beans, dumped into cone lined with paper filter, gurgled in the boiled water.
+Then—the bliss of the brewing coffee’s rising scent, the tantalizing drip of bitter brew in cup—come on, dammit, drip!—and then, the finished cup.
+A quick splash of heavy cream—forget half-and-half—and the soothing tan nectar was coating tongue, cascading throat, warming stomach, infusing blood.
 Ah!
 The day begins.
 Now I could do what God never intended: Drag my butt in to work at 3 a.m.!

 That was the routine.
 But this morning was a little different.
 The night before we had been to Joan’s for dinner.
 We had provided the entree—a leg of kid, raised, slaughtered, and cooked on our place, offered up as a celebration of Ed’s birthday.
 A great birthday bash, though unfortunately a night before one of those ungodly work mornings for me, when I still had to show up at 3 a.m. to sort mail one torturous letter at a time, fighting to maintain a semblance of consciousness.